Gingivitis is a common gum disease that affects many children.

 3. Flossing Fun: Keeping Spaces Sparkling Clean

-Flossing is vital for cleaning the spaces between teeth where a toothbrush can’t reach.
+Flossing is an essential habit for cleaning the spaces between teeth where a toothbrush cannot reach.

-Daily flossing helps remove plaque and food particles that can lead to gum disease.
+It helps remove plaque and food particles that can lead to gingivitis, an early form of gum disease.

 4. Diet Do’s and Don’ts: Fueling Healthy Smiles from Within